 - Eggs, can be fed raw or cooked (no dairy)

-- Raw bones such as raw chicken drumsticks or raw beef marrow bones (NEVER feed uncooked bones!)
+- Raw bones such as raw chicken drumsticks or raw beef marrow bones (NEVER feed cooked bones!)

 If you've never tried raw feeding for your dog, this period might be a good opportunity to try a nutritious raw diet like Poppy's Picnic.
 All of our ranges are complete and balanced to the highest FEDIAF standards, which means you do not need to supplement our food with anything else.
 Super convenient!